-4. Disconnect harness electrical connector from the lift switch that is to be tested.
+4. Disconnect harness electrical connector from the lift switch.

-5. The switch terminals are marked as shown in Figure 26.
+5. The switch terminals are marked as shown in Figure 27.
 The circuit logic of the lift switches is shown in the chart below.
 With the use of a multimeter (ohms setting), the switch functions may be tested to determine whether continuity exists between the various terminals for each position.
 Verify continuity between switch terminals.
-Replace lift switch if testing identifies a faulty switch.
+Replace switch if testing identifies a faulty switch.